cdklabs/cdk-pipelines-github/README.md

 [GitHub Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
 Via the GitHub UI, you can configure environments with protection rules and secrets, and reference those environments in your CDK app.
-A workflow that references an environment must follow any protection rules for the environment before running or accessing the environmnet's secrets.
+A workflow that references an environment must follow any protection rules for the environment before running or accessing the environment's secrets.

 Assuming (just like in the main [example](#usage)) you have a [`Stage`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stage.html)